albertlauncher/documentation/src/gettingstarted/basics.md

 | <kbd>Alt</kbd>  | <kbd>Alt</kbd>  | <kbd>option</kbd>  /<kbd>⌥</kbd> |

-### Input line

-Besides its primary function, the input line provides an *input hint* and contains the *settings button*.
+Besides its primary function, the input line displays the *input action text* and *input hint* and contains the *settings button*.

-The **input hint**, displayed after the entered text, varies based on the context.
-For empty triggered queries, it shows the query handler's *synopsis*, if available, otherwise it shows the *input action text* of the selected item, if available, or is empty.
+If available the **input action text** will be displayed right beside your input.
+It is provided by the currently selected item in the *results list*.
+Its semantics are loosely defined; it may be a completion, an evaluation, or something else.
+Hit <kbd>Tab</kbd> to replace the current input with this text.

+If space permits, the **input hint** will be displayed right-aligned in the input box.
+It serves as a reminder for hard-to-remember synopses.

-The **settings button** is located in the top right corner of the input line.
+The **settings button** is located in the top-right corner of the input line.
-It appears on mouse hover and also serves as **busy indicator** e.g. when the current query is processing.
+It appears on mouse hover and also serves as a **busy indicator**, e.g., when a query is being processed.
-On click it opens the **settings window**.
+Left-clicking opens the **settings window**, while right-clicking shows a context menu.

 The manually entered text of the input line is stored in the **input history** when the window is hidden.
 This input history can be used to search and browse your past input.
 When the results list is hidden or the first item is selected <kbd>⬆</kbd> iterates the input history in reverse order.

-Holding <kbd>Shift</kbd> enables the **input history navigation** mode.
+Holding <kbd>Shift</kbd> enables **input history navigation** for <kbd>⬆</kbd> and <kbd>⬇</kbd> no matter which item is selected.
-In this mode the mentioned conditions for <kbd>⬆</kbd> to iterate the history are not required and <kbd>⬇</kbd> can be used for bidirectional iteration as well.

 If enabled, the (manually set) input text is used for **input history search**.
 Input history navigation then only shows input history entries matching the input text.

-### Results list

-The results list displays results items of a query.
+The results list displays **result items** of a query.
 Hold and release <kbd>Meta</kbd> to switch between **match items** and **fallback items**.

-Items can provide an **input action text** which is used to replace the input text on pressing <kbd>Tab</kbd>.
-Its semantic is loosely defined.
-It may be a completion but also an evaluation or something else.

-### Actions list

 Result items can have multiple associated *actions*.
 The **default action**   of an item is activated by pressing <kbd>Return</kbd> or <kbd>Enter</kbd>.